mnottale/beyond/README.md

-# Beyond: A prototype distributed filesystem for Linux
+# Beyond: A prototype distributed filesystem for Linux and Windows

 ## What is it?